Abdominoplasty Surgery in Chandigarh

 A: Light workouts that do not involve core strengthening or weight lifting can begin at three to four weeks post-op.
 Heavier workouts, however, should be restricted for about six weeks.

-Q: How bad is the scar after tummy tuck?
+Q: How bad is the scar after surgery?

-A: Although tummy tuck will leave you with a noticeable scar, one should keep it in mind that the incision is placed below the bikini line and hence it is concealed within the undergarments.
+A: Although the surgery will leave you with a noticeable scar, one should keep it in mind that the incision is placed below the bikini line and hence it is concealed within the undergarments.
 Initially, the scar may look swollen and red after the surgery, but over time the scar it usually fades to a lighter colour and becomes softer.

 Q: What happens if I decide to have another baby after a tummy tuck?